-- who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - Domicile.
-The legal residence of the household head or spouse as determined in accordance with state and local law. - Drug-related criminal activity.
-The illegal manufacture, sale, distribution, or use of a drug, or the possession of a drug with intent to manufacture, sell, distribute, or use the drug. - Economic self-sufficiency program.
+- Economic self-sufficiency program.
 Any program designed to encourage, assist, train or facilitate the economic independence of assisted families, or to provide work for such families.
 Can include job training, employment counseling, work placement, basic skills training, education, English proficiency, Workfare, financial or household management, apprenticeship, or any other program necessary to ready a participant to work (such as treatment for drug abuse or mental health treatment).
 Includes any work activities as defined in the Social Security Act (42 U.S.C.
 607(d)).
 Also see 24 CFR 5.603(c). - Elderly family.
 A family whose head, cohead, spouse, or sole member is a person who is at least 62 years of age; two or more persons who are at least 62 years of age living together; or one or more persons who are at least 62 years of age living with one or more live-in aides. - Elderly person.
 An individual who is at least 62 years of age. - Eligible family A family that is income eligible and meets the other requirements of the 1937 Act and Part 5 of 24 CFR.
 See also family. - Employer identification number (EIN).
 The nine-digit taxpayer identifying number that is assigned to an individual, trust, estate, partnership, association, company, or corporation. - Evidence of citizenship or eligible status.
 The documents which must be submitted as evidence of citizenship or eligible immigration status.
 See 24 CFR 5.508(b). - Extremely low-income family.
 A family whose annual income does not exceed the federal poverty level or 30 percent of the median income for the area, whichever number is higher.
 Area median income is determined by HUD, with adjustments for smaller and larger families.
 HUD may establish income ceilings higher or lower than 30 percent of median income if HUD finds such variations are necessary due to unusually high or low family incomes.
-See 24 CFR 5.603. - Facility.
-All or any portion of buildings, structures, equipment, roads, walks, parking lots, rolling stock, or other real or personal property or interest in the property. - Fair Housing Act.
+See 24 CFR 5.603. - Fair Housing Act.
 Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988. - Fair market rent (FMR).
 The rent, including the cost of utilities (except telephone), as established by HUD for units of varying sizes (by number of bedrooms), that must be paid in the housing market area to rent privately owned, existing, decent, safe, and sanitary rental housing of modest (non-luxury) nature with suitable amenities.
 See periodic publications in the Federal Register in accordance with 24 CFR Part 888.